rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 As RxAngular/cdk packages are not only here to build other tools but also to build RxAngular it self lets see where we used it under the hood.

 In the [template](https://github.com/rx-angular/rx-angular/edit/master/libs/template) package we have a couple of directives and pipes that use the coalescing logic internally.
-It is is done in a way where the directives and services automatically take the most performant scope to bind coalescing to.
+It is done in a way where the directives and services automatically take the most performant scope to bind coalescing to.

 The example below shows multiple components rendering the same or parts of the same value.
-The scopes are applied autometically and named for all different usages.
+The scopes are applied automatically and named for all different usages.

 **The different usages are as follw:**
 - As operator in the compomponent class
-- As pipe in the compomponent's template
+- As pipe in the component's template
-- As structural directive in the compomponent's template
+- As structural directive in the component's template

 ![Coalescing Scope Example](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing_coalescing-scope-example.png)